spectral-compute/scale-docs/docs/manual/how-to-use.md

 export PATH="${SCALE_PATH}/bin:$PATH"
 ```

-Then add these two arguments to your `cmake` invocation:
+Then add these arguments to your `cmake` invocation:

 ```
 # Replace with the path to your SCALE install, followed by the name of the